GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   dependency has changed in an incompatible way between the version supplied at compile time and the version invoked at runtime.
 For example, a public method may be removed from a class or a class may be made final.
-Linkage conflicts detected at runtime manifest as ReflectiveOperationException, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.
+Linkage conflicts detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.
   - Or, another perspective: In cases where binary compatibility and source